gctools-outilsgc/gcpedia/README.md

 # GCpedia

-Master branch: upgraded to mediawiki 1.30, for GCwiki
+Master branch: Dockerfile and customizations off mediawiki 1.30 for GCwiki.

 GCpedia branch: current GCpedia production

 Both branches include Dockerfiles to build docker images as well as docker compose files for both docker-compose and docker stack/swarm
-A docker-compose file for setting up a jenkins + docker worker environment is also available.

 The main Dockerfile is alpine linux-based, an ubuntu-based one is also available.